Vaishugarudkar01/Anime-Website-group-project-1-icp-7/Readme.md

 ## 🚀 About Tean
-We are full stack developer...
+We are full stack developers...